Application & Screening Fee: 45 USD

 The highly reputed AALB Medical Interpreter Training is an online 60-hour course that serves as the foundational qualification to interpret professionally in a medical setting.
 Our training is language-neutral; we encourage students of all languages, spoken and signed, to apply.
 Experience is not required; If you are fluent in English and a non-English language, you qualify to train with us.

-Medical interpreters must be fluent in English and at least one other language: We require that you all applicants pass our language proficiency screening.
+Medical interpreters must be fluent in English and at least one other language: We require that all applicants pass our language proficiency screening, which will be sent to your email after you apply.
 In addition, students should have access to a computer with a high quality microphone, webcam, and a stable internet connection.

 Step 1: Apply for Training